CrackedPolishedBlackstoneBricksMC/toybox/README.md

 No dependencies.
 Compatible with Java 8.

+Might get removed/merged into other stuff, we'll see

 ### toybox-gdiff

 A simple implementation of the Generic Diff algorithm described by [W3C NOTE-GDIFF](https://www.w3.org/TR/NOTE-gdiff-19970825.html).
 This format is used by Minecraft Forge binpatches.
 Does not have the capability to create diffs; only applies them.